The Association to Stop Racism Against Black People: Activity

 Activities of the association mainly include sending opposition letters against characters, comic, animation, publishers and corporate, for expressions that were considered by the association to be discriminatory depictions of black people, and occasionally included other racial discrimination.

 The association has launched complaints against works that have minimal appearances by black people.
 Some works are able to survive their complaints by refusal to comply with their request, but in some other cases, these complaints have caused authors to seal and suspend production of their works.

 A total survey of publications with black people appearing have been conducted.
 In late 1990, the association have sent letters to all publishers, asking them to react accordingly before their given deadline.
 As a result, more than 300 volumes works have been ceased from publication for a period of time, including the likes of Kimba the White Lion, and the "Complete Collection of Osamu Tezuka Comics", which totaled 300 volumes at a time, was also affected.
 (Note: After approximately a year of publication suspension, it was resumed from March 1992 March with an additional "Letter to readers" attached to it.)
-The protest was noted in the "Message from the " section at the end of the Complete Collection of Osamu Tezuka Comics.
+The protest was noted in the "Message from the editor" section at the end of the Complete Collection of Osamu Tezuka Comics.
 In September 1993, they launched a protest and demanded for the recall of a Sanrio picture book which included an Ekai Uta song titled "Kawaii Cook-san" (lit.
 Lovely Mr. Cook).
 In June 1999, a protest against Animal Kingdom of Osamu Tezuka by Osamu Tezuka was launched, which resulted in tentative disturbance in release process before the protest being rejected.

 In 2000, Iwanami Bunko's translation of On the Edge of the Primeval Forest by Albert Schiweitzer was demanded for shipment suspension because of allegedly discriminatory expressions against native population in Africa.
 The event was also reported in America, which gathered support from organizations against racial discrimination on black people.

 In 2002, they again launched a complaint against Iwakuni Bunko for discriminatory expressions in Doctor Dolittle.